richafnu/Viva/Viva/glint/setup/attribute-based-survey-access.md

 To add translations for your organization's survey languages, use the dropdown menu in the **Attribute-based Survey Access** setup section or import translations using the **Variables & Product Text** feature.

 > [!IMPORTANT]
-> - The language selection dropdown menu on the Attribute-based Survey Access survey landing page includes all languages in that your organization selects in General Settings as Supported Survey Languages.
-The languages available aren't limited by what's selected in the survey program.
+> - The language selection dropdown menu on the attribute-based survey access landing page includes all languages that your organization selects in General Settings as Supported Survey Languages.
+Language options aren't limited to selections in the survey program.
 > - See [Recent language changes](attribute-fundamentals.md#recent-language-changes) for changes to supported languages and codes effective April 10, 2025.

 ### Use the language dropdown menu